andreaslyn/lsd-arena/certora/specs/syndicate/Syndicate/REPORT.md

 > Methods, which do not change the balance of the syndicate and do not claim collateralized
 > SLOT owner rewards, do not affect `previewUnclaimedETHAsCollateralizedSlotOwner`.

-We want the `stake` method to increase the received rewards by an amount corresponding to the added stake.
+We want the `stake` method to increase the share of rewards by an amount corresponding to the added stake.
-Therefore `stake` method must satisfy:
+Therefore the `stake` method must satisfy:

 > When increasing stake with the `stake` method, the following rewards for that user become correspondingly higher.